Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Supplementary Information

 The self-assembly of inert and living matter has been widely recognised and understood for centuries, with many assembly processes explained by physical laws and fundamental principles---from galaxies forming due to gravity to animals and organs constructed from a small subset of polymers.
-While ignorance has sometimes helped spur new discoveries, Assembly Theory offers no new insights into the mechanisms driving these assembly processes and is no more capable of quantification than other algorithms from the existing literature, some of which have been previously reported but overlooked by the authors~\cite{zenil2018,hernandez2018}.
+Although ignorance has sometimes helped spur new discoveries, Assembly Theory does not offer new insights into the mechanisms driving these assembly processes and is not more capable of quantification than other algorithms in the existing literature, some of which have been previously reported but have been overlooked by the authors~\cite{zenil2018,hernandez2018}.